-The reliability and performance of the LAN relies on packet switching in normal situations and on fault detection, isolation, reaction, and reconfiguration during a failure.
+The reliability and performance of a process bus Ethernet LAN relies on packet switching in normal situations and on Ethernet fault detection, isolation, reaction, and reconfiguration during a failure.
 To achieve high availability requires a packet switching and fault recovery method that continues to work in the presence of one or more faults in the system.